apache/mxnet/docs/tutorials/gluon/transforms.md

 Ordering of dimensions (sometimes called the data layout) is important for correct usage of a neural network.
 Currently our samples are ordered (height, width, channel) but we need to change this to (channel, height, width) before passing to our network.
 We also need to change our data type.
 Currently it's `uint8`, but we need to change this to `float32`.

-MXNet Gluon provides a number of useful `transform`s for common computer vision cases like this.
-We will use [`ToTensor`](https://mxnet.incubator.apache.org/api/python/gluon/data.html?highlight=totens#mxnet.gluon.data.vision.transforms.ToTensor to change the data layout and convert integers (between 0 and 255) to floats (between 0 and 1).
+MXNet Gluon provides a number of useful transforms for common computer vision cases like this.
+We will use [`ToTensor`](https://mxnet.incubator.apache.org/api/python/gluon/data.html?highlight=totens#mxnet.gluon.data.vision.transforms.ToTensor) to change the data layout and convert integers (between 0 and 255) to floats (between 0 and 1).
 We apply the transform to our `dataset` using the [`transform_first`](https://mxnet.incubator.apache.org/api/python/gluon/data.html?highlight=transform_first#mxnet.gluon.data.Dataset.transform_first) method.
 We have 2 elements per sample here (i.e. data and label), so the transform is only applied to the first element (i.e. data).

 Advanced: `transform` (instead of [`transform_first`](https://mxnet.incubator.apache.org/api/python/gluon/data.html?highlight=transform_first#mxnet.gluon.data.Dataset.transform_first)) can be used to transform all elements in the sample.